-Born in North Carolina, Jamison Carter is an artist living and working in Los Angeles.
-His work includes sculpture, installation, painting, drawing and printmaking.
+I was born in North Carolina and am living and working in Los Angeles.
+My work includes sculpture, installation, painting, drawing and printmaking.
 Generally working in various materials in purposefully mediated ways, the current body of work is drawing on the mediation between material and maker, process and intervention.
 The sculpture is body-sized, or created as a result of my action and need to be physically involved in making the work.
 Like most, I connect to the physical world through and with my body, so using my physicality to make the work is another layer of energy and tension.
 Humble construction materials are used for their immediacy.
 The wood elements are the bottom of the barrel cheapest wood found at Home Depot and other big box lumber yards.
 Cast resin mimics the plastic sheet it was cast on, giving it mass and shifting the texture to something important, a physical form and direction against gravity, and a grounding familiarity in the mundane.
 Passing through layers, portals…Black becomes no space, the space of transition.
 The spooky spirit shadow thing is creeping out from the crack between the clock and the wall.

 Color used in combination with line mimics elements of light logic, transforming the media (colored pencil, marker, etc.) into something altogether different.
 Forcing together highly constructed processes with gestural processes is a common theme.
 Radial composition as it relates to the self, the universe.
 Tension of learning, being in the space you don’t know about, transitions.
 Stepping beside yourself to see what’s on the other side, on one of the sides at least.
 How a conical tube of material can allude to travel through it, how the esoteric understanding of a crystal ball lends itself to and possibly visually explains an occurrence or idea in theoretical physics.
 The mundane turned into the phenomenal, or at least paranormal.
 It’s beautiful in its unexpected places.